kaburagisec/kaburagisec/README.md

 **Note**:
 - GitHub told me to make this, so I made it.
 Rarely use github for projects.
-- No need for sponsors, I'm rich seriously.
-Just star the repos that are useful.
 - 👈 This image was created by AI, I forgot the name of the AI.